 - Cheese course

-5. Skip the bread and don’t fill up on fizz
+5. Skip the bread and don’t fill up on fizzy drink

 As nice as the scent of freshly cooked bread might be, paying upwards of $50 to stuff your stomach with dough is financially crazy and can be done at any good bakery for a fraction of the cost.
 Of course, a bit of bread might be nice with some cheese or soup, but keep the portion size small.